Accessing Avatar and Profile

 npm install @react-three/uikit

-UIKit provides HTML-like components (Root, Image, Text) that work in 3D space.
+UIKit provides HTML-like components (Container, Image, Text) that work in 3D space.
 We create a card-like layout with flexbox:

 depthTest={false}